wally-mac/RIM/docs/Documentation/Step2_createproject.md

 ## Riverscape Inundation Mapper inputs

-The next step is to run the Project Builder script.
+The next step is to run the Project Builder script (Step2_ProjectBuilder.py).
 This script is designed to take the inputs and organize them and create a folder structure as well as an XML file for the project.
 This script will create empty shapefiles to map context features and your first Data Capture Event (DCE)

 ## Inputs
 ### Files